keystonejs/keystone/examples/custom-session-validation/README.md

 ### Added fields

 We add one new field, `passwordChangedAt`, to the `Person` list.
 Setting the `passwordChangedAt` field to hidden with access not allowed means this field will not be visible to the user.
 We then add a `resolveInput` hook on the `passwordChangedAt` field to set it to the current time whenever the password is changed.
+If the password has not changed (ie `resolvedData.password` is undefined) `resolvedInput` returns undefined for `passwordChangedAt` and therefore will not be updated.

 ```typescript
     email: text({ isIndexed: 'unique', validation: { isRequired: true } }),